Hey Grieving Mom,

 I know your heart bleeds and your empty arms throb.
 I know that there is no greater sorrow in all the earth than that of losing a child.
 I understand why you might avoid public Mother’s Day celebrations, and instead visit the cemetery to see your child’s name written because no one speaks it anymore.
 And after lovingly planting a kiss on the cold stone that is his grave, you gingerly trace each letter of his sweet name with your finger, don’t you?
 Say his name bravely and boldly today, mom.

 You are extraordinarily grateful that your surviving children breathe and wake up every morning yet live in constant fear that they too will be taken too soon.
-And if you are with them, you hug them extra tight as you whisper a prayer to God, pleading with Him to keep them safe and healthy
+And if you are with them, you hug them extra tight as you plead with God to keep them safe and healthy.

 Sweet, brave mama, you are not going crazy.
 You are courageous.
 And you are going to be okay.
 You’ve survived the unimaginable and managed to crawl out of bed yet again today.
 You are spectacular.
 Never forget that you will always be his mom.